Waraqah ibn Nawfal: Persecution of Bilal

 Once in the heat of the day Waraqah passed an open valley, where Umayyah ibn Khalaf was forcing his slave Bilal ibn Rabah to lie with a large rock on his chest until he denied his faith and worshipped Al-Lat and Al-‘Uzzá.
 Bilal kept insisting, "One, one!" i.e., there was only one God.
 Waraqah joined, "One, one, by God, Bilal!"
 He then protested against the abuse, telling Umayyah and his clan: "I swear by God that if you kill him in this way, I will make his tomb a shrine."
 Umayyah took no notice.

 Ibn Kathir doubts this tradition because the persecution of the Muslims only began several years after Waraqah's death.
-However, Sprenger points out that Bilal, being ancestrally Abyssinian, was probably a Christian before he was a Muslim, and it is possible that Umayyah was persecuting him for this reason before 610.
-In that case, the story that Waraqah tried to help his co-coreligionist is likely to be true.
+However, Sprenger points out that Bilal, being ancestrally Abyssinian, might have been Christian before he was a Muslim, though Bilal was taken from his parents at an early age.
+It is possible that Umayyah was persecuting him for this reason before 610.
+In that case, the story that Waraqah tried to help his co-coreligionist might be true.
 On the other hand, there are no sources that identify Bilal as a Christian, on the contrary, he, before becoming a Muslim renounced his idol worship, hinting that Bilal was a polytheist before he converted early on to Islam.
-Furthermore Bilal was one of the first converts to Islam.
+Furthermore, Bilal was one of the first converts to Islam.